 Current scientific research supports the old-school advice to take ginger for an upset stomach.
-Its ability to relieve nausea is attributed to the way it expels intestinal gas and accelerates the movement of food out of your stomach, according to research cited by “Herbal Medicine.”
-Ginger significantly relieves nausea in pregnant women, according to a review of research published in the March 2014 issue of the “Nutrition Journal.”
-It may also help treat nausea caused by chemotherapy, but more research is needed to verify its effectiveness.
+Its ability to relieve nausea is attributed to the way it expels intestinal gas and accelerates the movement of food out of your stomach, according to research cited by Herbal Medicine.
+Ginger significantly relieves nausea in pregnant people, according to a review of research published in the March 2014 issue of Nutrition Journal.

 Ginger root's antioxidant capacity is surpassed only by pomegranate and some berries.
-While researchers haven't targeted the exact way it works, studies cited by "Herbal Medicine" show that ginger reduces inflammation and may relieve pain.
+While researchers haven't targeted the exact way it works, studies cited by Herbal Medicine show that ginger reduces inflammation and may relieve pain.
 These characteristics also contribute to its potential to prevent cancer.

 Be cautious about the number of ginger chews you eat because you won't know the amount of bioactive substances they contain.
 Since ginger chews are sold as candy, they carry the standard nutrition facts label, which shows calories and nutrients but does not itemize active ingredients.

-- Herbal Medicine: Biomolecular and Clinical Aspects: The Amazing and Mighty Ginger
+- Herbal Medicine: "Biomolecular and Clinical Aspects: The Amazing and Mighty Ginger"

-- Nutrition Journal: A Systematic Review and Meta-Analysis of the Effect and Safety of Ginger in the Treatment of Pregnancy-Associated Nausea and Vomiting
+- Nutrition Journal: "A Systematic Review and Meta-Analysis of the Effect and Safety of Ginger in the Treatment of Pregnancy-Associated Nausea and Vomiting"

 - Nutrition Reviews: Ginger (Zingiber Officinale) and Chemotherapy-Induced Nausea and Vomiting: A Systematic Literature Review